eclab/edisyn/README.md

 ## What's New

-Version 34 has patch editors for the Waldorf M and Dave Smith Instruments Prophet 12, improvements for the Yamaha DX7 and 4-Op FM families, and improvements for accessibility for the blind.
+Version 35 has a new editor for the Novation A Station, more ROMs for the Prophet 2000 family, support for 100-patch bank for the Yamaha 4-Op family, and a wide range of bug fixes and tweaks.

 ## Publications on Edisyn